Bike Safety

 • It is recommended you walk your bicycle on pedestrian crosswalks and overpasses.

-• Teach your kids the rules of the road and always ride on the right in the same direction as traffic.
+• Always ride on the right in the same direction as traffic.

 • Download the CAA Family Safety Booklet containing fun activities and information about pedestrian, bike, and school zone safety, as well as the CAA School Safety Patrol® Program.
 Complimentary copies of the booklet are available at all CAA Stores.